ewendel/elm-workshop/README.md

 2. Install `elm`.
 This can be done with `npm`, `brew` or an old-school file download from elm-lang.org.

-3. Install `elm-format`.
-This is a really crucial tool to make your learning experience more enjoyable. ([github.com/avh4/elm-format#for-elm-018]())
+3. Install [`elm-format`](github.com/avh4/elm-format#for-elm-018).
+This is a really crucial tool to make your learning experience more enjoyable.

-4. Atom has the best Elme addons around, namely [Elmjutsu](https://atom.io/packages/elmjutsu).
+4. Atom has the best Elm addons around, namely [Elmjutsu](https://atom.io/packages/elmjutsu).
 You really should install it if you're on Atom, or perhaps consider Atom for your Elm career.

 Before we begin, start your local application enviroment with `npm start` in the root folder.
 This should open a new browser window with `localhost:3000`.